Skip to main contentScroll Top

 Kek Lok Tong Cave

-First visit of the day, the cave of Kek end Morning.
-Having become a place of worship in the 1920s, the cave resisted the destruction by the companies as best it could. mining surroundings, of which the site was a part in the 60s.
+First visit of the day, the Kek Lok Tong cave.
+Having become a place of worship in the 1920s, the cave resisted as best it could the destruction of the surrounding mining companies, of which the site was a part in the 60s.

-À Inside, besides some visible stalactites and stalagmites, one can see various statues of Buddhas and Chinese deities.
-The high walls of this cavity are beautifully sculpted by centuries of erosion.
+Inside, besides a few visible stalactites and stalagmites, one can see various statues of Buddhas and Chinese deities.
+The high walls of this cavern are beautifully sculpted by centuries of erosion.

-Coupled with the cave, which can be crossed from one side to the other, is a garden area, with a lake in its center.
-In the background, we can unfortunately see the carnage of the mines, which are still active in the region, while we can see a completely nibbled cliff.
+Adjacent to the cave, which can be traversed from one side to the other, is a garden area with a lake in its center.
+In the background, one can unfortunately see the devastation left by the mines, which are still active in the region, as a completely eroded cliff face is visible.

 Most of the people who frequent the place are of Chinese origin, descended from the workers who worked the mines in the early days of Ipoh's development.